s-plum/ie-mode/README.md

 ## Usage

-Download and add the following script to your site: 'detect.js'
+Download and add the following script to your site: `detect.js`

 Then, simply point to it:

-&lt;script src="js/ie-mode/detect.js"&gt;&lt;/script&gt;
+`&lt;script src="js/ie-mode/detect.js"&gt;&lt;/script&gt;`

 To test the page, fire up IE and run the IE Developer Toolbar (F12) to switch modes.
 If you don't know how to toggle between modes, check out [Testing sites with Browser Mode vs. Doc Mode](http://blogs.msdn.com/b/ie/archive/2010/10/19/testing-sites-with-browser-mode-vs-doc-mode.aspx)

-To see an example of what the client will see, check out 'example.html'.
+To see an example of what the client will see, check out `example.html`.